 When I arrived Peter warmly welcomed me into his shop.
 He immediately noticed that I was wearing his ever popular Tribeca Field Jacket in tan.
 (I love the jacket so much that I had to pick up a second in olive.)
 We spoke style, StyleCon (now Menfluential 2018), and style for the shorter man.
 Yeah, lots of style.

 Afterwards, Peter asked if I’d like to try on some of their product.
 He gladly assisted me through a wide selection of jeans, chinos, shirts, and jackets.
 It was my first time trying on their pants and the ravely reviewed Lambskin Leather Jacket, that looked and felt great.
-And never having owned a genuine leather jacket before, I knew it’d be a worthy addition to my wardrobe.
+And never having owned a genuine leather jacket before, I knew it’d be a worthy addition to my wardrobe. (a handful of years later, it certainly has been.)

 A few fittings later, Peter had to get going, so he introduced me to one of his associates who helped me with a few more items.
 I made sure to hand Peter my business card before he left.
 After many back and forth emails with his team, we got around to an interview, which you can read in full below.
 I hope you enjoy it.